Bira/octopus-carnival/_drafts/lprh-player-characters.md

 You can add the History and Research skills as an option to your template, and also all specialties of Hidden Lore if they aren't there already.
 You also add Wild Talent {20} as an optional advantage, representing a large trove of random knowledge.
-If you're using the Basic Set, Intelligence Analysis is also a good skill to take.
+If you're using the Basic Set, add Intelligence Analysis to your template as well.

 **Drawbacks**: You're riven by grief and driven by revenge against Barzilai Thrune and his minions.
 This might manifest as Intolerance (Diabolists) {-5}, an